 November 1, 2017: Appeared on Radio New Zealand’s Nine To Noon program to talk about my dear friend Kim Wall, the realities of freelancing, particularly for women, and the Kim Wall Memorial Fund.
-The Fund was established to honor her spirit and legacy, and to offer support to other women journalists.
-Learn more about Kim here.
+The Fund was established to honor Kim’s spirit and legacy, and to offer support to other women journalists.
+If you are moved to help reframe the narrative around her death and change the dynamics for women in media, please consider contributing.
+You can learn more about Kim here.

 January 23, 2017: Announced as a “Rising Star” with the Fund for Investigative Journalism and Schuster Institute for Investigative Journalism at Brandeis University, as part of their nationally competitive journalism initiative to increase diverse and inclusive voices and topics in investigative journalism.